pennlabs/infrastructure/BOOTSTRAPPING.md

 - `ADMIN_TOKEN` - A (long) secure token to access the bitwarden admin page.
 - `DATABASE_URL` - The database url of the mysql database to use.

+### Configure Ghost

+See the [Ghost README](https://github.com/pennlabs/infrastructure/tree/master/ghost) for descriptions of secrets that need to be set in `secrets/data/ghost`.